tunylund/shared-state/client/README.md

 `start(httpServerOrPort, initialState, onConnect, config)`

   Initializes the SharedState server.
-This will open websocket and webrtc communication in the defined httpServer or portnumber.
+This will open a websocket server attached to the defined httpServer or portnumber.

   * `httpServerOrPort: Server|number`: An instance of http(s).Server or a port number.
 The Server will be bound to provide a websocket interface for establishing the connections.
 This will be directly passed to Socket.io.